avidave/jetpack-joyride/README.md

 ## Game Over

-The "Game Over" window displays the user 's high score (through distance travelled) and allows the user to exit the window and return to the main menu by clicking one of the four options.
-Each options will change the background colour of the main menu.
+The **Game Over** window displays the user's high score (through distance travelled) and allows the user to exit the window and return to the main menu by clicking one of the four options.
+Each options will change the background colour of the **Main Menu**.

 <img alt="Game Over" src="https://github.com/avidave/jetpack-joyride/blob/master/JetpackJoyrideCPT-Main/images/screenshots/Game_over.png">